garrity-software/shortform/adr/2023-11-26-shortform-data-model.md

 CREATE TABLE comments(
     id BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY, external_id UUID NOT NULL UNIQUE,
+    post_id BIGINT NOT NULL,
     created_at TIMESTAMPTZ NOT NULL,
     created_by BIGINT NOT NULL,
-    content TEXT NOT NULL,
+    contents TEXT NOT NULL,
+    depth INT NOT NULL,
     parent BIGINT NULL,
 );
 ```

 Comments store their content directly.
 Comments are not complex, and are
-typically shorter than primary content.
-The practical limit for PostgreSQL is
+typically shorter than posts.
+The practical limit for PostgreSQL is 1gb per row,
-1gb per row, but ShortForm imposes a configurable limit (10kb by default).
+but ShortForm imposes a configurable limit (10kb by default).

 ### Table: `assets`